iandennismiller/calm/Readme.md

 ## Ask a question

-Ask a question on the command line:
+Ask a question on the command line.
+Be sure to put quotes around the question so it is treated as a single argument.

 ```bash
 calm ask "What is the meaning of life?"